 If you’re ready to explore Ghana’s history not just as tragedy but as a series of choices, alliances, and consequences, then you’re in the right place.

+Because the castle still stands.
 And so does the truth — if we are bold enough to tell it.

 King Badu Bonsu II of the Ahanta led a fierce resistance against Dutch colonial rule in 19th-century Ghana, resulting in his execution and the confiscation of his head as a trophy.
 His remains remained in....